shenjianan97/PyQuakes/README.md

-# PyEarthquake
+# PyQuakes
-PyEarthquake is a Python wrapper for [USGS Earthquake Catalog API](https://earthquake.usgs.gov/fdsnws/event/1/) that manages data querying and result processing.
+PyQuakes is a Python wrapper for [USGS Earthquake Catalog API](https://earthquake.usgs.gov/fdsnws/event/1/) that manages data querying and result processing.
 PyEarthquake also integrates [Bing Map API](https://docs.microsoft.com/en-us/bingmaps/rest-services/locations/find-a-location-by-query) to manage geolocation of events.

-## List of deliverables
-- Final report: ./final_report.pdf
-- API documentation HTML, getting started and examples: ./docs/index.html
-- Use case code (client code), and the comparison with the original API:  ./client
-- Prototype implementation: ./src
-- Unit tests: ./test

-If you are having trouble finding these deliverables, please email us (because we for sure submitted everything!)

-## Features of PyEarthquake
+## Features of PyQuakes
 - Handles the HTTP requests, and the HTTP error.
 Only needs to focus on setting parameters and data processing.
 - Supports setting the query parameters
 - Supports searching with multiple time periods with easy-to-understand time format.